 Obama Care Revives and Expands Preventive Health

 Some of the first benefits that the American public received under the Affordable Care Act went into effect on September 23, 2010.
-The Affordable Care Act required that all major medical health insurance policies that went into effect on that day or afterwards had to cover certain preventive services.
-In addition, these 15 services could not have any cost sharing.
-No cost sharing simply means no out-of-pocket payments and no need to wait until to reach a deductible.
+The Affordable Care Act required that all major medical health insurance policies that went into effect on that day or afterward had to cover certain preventive services.
+In addition, these 15 services could not have any cost-sharing.
+No cost-sharing simply means no out-of-pocket payments and no need to wait until to reach a deductible.

 What Types of Preventive Care Does ObamaCare Cover?